-IF WE ARE OUT OF STOCK - DELIVERY WILL BE DIRECT FROM OUR FRIENDS AT CRITERION - DELIVERY 2 TO 4 WORKING DAYS
+DELIVERY WILL BE DIRECT FROM OUR FRIENDS AT CRITERION - SUBJECT TO AVAILABILITY

 Polish GOOSE DOWN with … the BEST Japanese PERTEX fabric

 The Criterion Prime 400 Down Sleeping Bag can be used for a diverse range of activities including 3 season trekking, summer Alpinsim and microadventures.

 The night time temperature when you are doing these activities could well be a few degrees below freezing.

 With a comfort temperature of -7°C the Criterion Prime 400 will keep you warm during most of the year in the UK.